AngeloThinks/the-hive-server-capstone/README.md

 ---------------------------------------------------------------------------------
 ## About:

-The Hive is a service for musicians to utilize the services of our Audio Engineers and Producers.
-This app will allow users to book a session with the Engineer of their choice.
+The Hive is a service for musicians that are too busy to do it all.
+There's production, practicing, mixing, and mastering.
+Hive is here to help the user utilize the services of our Audio Engineers and Producers.
+This app will allow users to book a session with the Engineer of their choice through an appointment system.

 ---------------------------------------------------------------------------------